10x10 with The Academy of Nutrition and Dietetics

 The course is offered in two parts:

-2. An intensive one-day in-person session which will take place on Saturday, October 18th and is held in conjunction with the Academy's FNCE Meeting on October 18-21, 2014 in Atlanta, GA The in-person session on October 18, 2014 at FNCE will bring participants together to integrate the material, allow presentation of course projects, and meet the instructor as well as other students in person.
+2. An intensive one-day in-person session which will take place on Saturday, October 3rd and is held in conjunction with the Academy's FNCE Meeting on October 3-6, 2015 in Nashville, TN.
+The in-person session on October 3, 2015 at FNCE will bring participants together to integrate the material, allow presentation of course projects, and meet the instructor as well as other students in person.

 The course is an adaptation of the on-line Introduction to Biomedical Informatics class currently taught in the OHSU biomedical informatics education program.
 This survey course provides a broad overview of the field, highlighting the key issues and challenges for the field.
 The course is taught in a completely asynchronous manner, i.e., there are no "scheduled" classes.
 However, students must keep up with the course materials so they can benefit from the interactive discussion with faculty and other students.
 The course uses the following teaching modalities: